 - Magical Things: on Fetishes, Commodities, and Computers

 - Afterword: <i>Fings Ain't Wot they Used t' be</i>: Thinking Through Material Thinking as Placing and Arrangement

 Abstract and Keywords

-Steve Hinchliffe is Reader in Environmental Geography at Open University.
+Divya P. Tolia‐Kelly is Lecturer in Geography at Durham University.

 Access to the complete content on Oxford Handbooks Online requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.